 Choosing Your Carpet Tiles

-When choosing carpet tiles for your room, beyond considering the color and style, it is important to remember the bigger picture.
-Looking at one tile may sell you on it, but envisioning the floor as a whole will help keep the finished floor from looking like a crazy pattern.
+When choosing carpet tiles for your room, beyond considering the color and style, it’s important to remember the bigger picture.
+Looking at one tile may sell you on it, but envisioning the floor as a whole will help keep the finished floor in line with your overall design scheme.
 If you plan on using tiles to create a pattern, envisioning the entire floor will ensure the pattern comes out how you intended.
-It is also important to consider the sizes of the tiles, as they are available in multiple options.
+It’s also important to consider the sizes of the tiles, as they are available in multiple options.
 The tile size will impact the overall look of the finished floor.

 Pros of Carpet Tiles

-• Easier installation than standard rolled carpet.
+- Easier installation than standard rolled carpet.
 Do-it-yourself kits are available.
-These kits make it simple with instructions, and even measuring the tiles for the installation.
+These kits make it simple with instructions, and straightforward measurements for installation.

 Cons of Carpet Tiles

-• Carpet tiles are less durable to wall-to-wall carpet, meaning they will wear down faster.
+- Carpet tiles are less durable than wall-to-wall carpet, meaning they will wear down faster.
 When used in high traffic areas, they are more likely to come up at the edges.

-• Carpet tiles are generally more expensive than carpet rolls.
+- Carpet tiles can be more expensive than carpet rolls.